jaekwon/writings/atomone/utility_of_atone.md

 Outbound links to competing services are restricted, limiting information availability and keeping the user within the curated walled garden.

-Controversial but important content is downvoted and flagged by botes, or deleted by the moderators of the channel, subreddit, or group.
+Controversial but important content is downvoted and flagged by bots, or deleted by the moderators of the channel, subreddit, or group.
 If the channel/subreddit/group doesn't moderate it themselves, the moderator set is infiltrated as Ghislane Maxwell did to the /r/worldnews subreddit's moderator